How to Grow and Care for Air Plants (Grey Tillandsia) Indoors

 Feed the Air Plant with a liquid fertilizer (foliar feed) every 2 weeks during the growing season to enhance growth.

-Do not feed during the cold season as growth is minimal and it may cause fertilizer burn and death of the plant.
+Do not use a fertilizer that contains urea nitrogen as Grey Tillandsia cannot use urea nitrogen.
+In addition, do not feed in the cold season as growth is minimal and it may cause fertilizer burn and death of the plant.

 Pruning

 Pruning Air Plant involves removal of dead leaves to keep the plant neat and to allow adequate room for the new plants to grow.
+Remove the dead foliage by cutting at the base with a clean knife or a pair of pruning scissors.

 Snip off the dry, brown leaf tips with sharp scissors.
 Cut them at an angle so that they can blend in naturally with the rest of the leaves.